Hoobs2/xaeromap-ip-change-ps1/README.md

 # xaeromap-ip-change-ps1

 RUN "RunRename.bat" and enter new IP when prompted.
+Must have only one Folder in the location or it will only changet he first folder in the list.
+Must run before joining the server.
 ===================================================

 Prompts for IP and changes the waypoint and map folder names to the new IP.
 Made for Prodigium server.